dead-claudia/proposal-positive-modulo/README.md

 `x %% y` would have the same precedence and rules for its operands as `x % y` (as in, be a multiplicative operator), and [12.7.3](https://tc39.es/ecma262/#sec-multiplicative-operators-runtime-semantics-evaluation) would be altered accordingly using *T*::modulo as explained below.

-The following abstract operations would be added to the BigInt and Numeric types:

 BigInt::modulo(*x*, *y*)

 1. Let *result* be ?
 BigInt::remainder(*x*, *y*).